eliranwong/ChromeOSLinux/input_method/fcitx.md

 # Qt5 Applications

+First, make sure you have the right environment variable assigned:

+> export QT_QPA_PLATFORM=wayland

+If you don't want to set this variable each time you run qt applications, you may read our notes above at:

-First, make sure you have "fcitx-frontend-qt5" installed.
+Second, make sure you have "fcitx-frontend-qt5" installed.
 Check with the following command:

 > apt -qq list fcitx-frontend-qt5